Computer Resources for Children

 - Homework computers have no set time limit, however, children are asked to limit their usage to one hour when other children are waiting to use a computer.

 - Internet, Digital Media Lab, and study suite computers in the Youth Computer Lab may be used for one hour.
-If the Computer Lab is not busy, children may stay at the computer for one additional hour for a maximum of two hours per day.
+If the Computer Lab is not busy, children may stay at the computer for additional time.

 Children 8 years and older may use the homework, Internet, game, and Digital Media Lab computers independently.
 Children under 8 years old must be accompanied at the computer and throughout the Library by a parent or caregiver who is high school age or older.

-A Computer Assistant is available in the Youth Computer Lab to provide limited assistance with the Internet, Digital Media Lab, and study suite computers.
+A Digital Literacy Specials is available in the Youth Computer Lab to provide assistance with the Internet and Digital Media Lab.
 Youth Services librarians and staff are available to provide assistance with the preschool, game, and homework computers.

 Classes are offered in the Digital Media Lab.
 See the Youth Program Calendar for details.